Open Agent Toolkit

 • workflow.autoNarrowReReviewScope (boolean) — auto-narrow re-review scope to fix-task commits

-All six keys resolve through the 3-layer precedence chain (env > local > shared > user > default).
+All seven keys resolve through the 3-layer precedence chain (env > local > shared > user > default).
 See Workflow preferences in the Configuration guide for full descriptions, surface guidance, and cross-repo foot-gun examples.

 On this page